jiangmiao/auto-pairs/README.md

 the most situation maybe want to insert single closed pair in the string, eg ")"

-Fly Mode is DISABLED by default.
+Fly Mode is ENABLED by default.

-add **let g:AutoPairsFlyMode = 1** .vimrc to turn it on
+add **let g:AutoPairsFlyMode = 0** .vimrc to turn it off

 Default Options:

-    let g:AutoPairsFlyMode = 0
+    let g:AutoPairsFlyMode = 1
     let g:AutoPairsShortcutBackInsert = '<M-b>'

 Shortcuts